garry-lewis/ml-dl-athlete-microbiome/README.md

 | `Athlete-Study-Markdwon.html`               | Rendered HTML output of the analysis with embedded text, code, and results.
 Due to size limitations, this file is available for download only and                                               not viewable via GitHub Pages. |
 | `all_studies_merged_json.biom`            | OTU table in BIOM format, used for taxonomic composition and abundance analysis. |
 | `all_studies_mapping.txt`                 | Metadata file including participant IDs, status (athlete vs. non-athlete), and associated physical fitness metrics. |
+| 'Table_1.xlsx'                            | 	Summary table listing all studies included in this secondary analysis, with relevant accession numbers, cohort descriptions, and data source links.